Renewable Energy In Austria

 In addition to purchasing, the Green Energy Act sets a target for the share of RES electricity: In 2008, the share of RES electricity (without small electricity) in the population network should reach at least 4%.
 The distribution of electricity from small power plants should be 9%.
 This figure reflects the target of 78.1% set in the RES-E Guidelines for Austria.

-See also Renewable Energy Engineering
+See also Portland General Electric Renewable Energy

 The Green Energy Act has introduced the recognition of history.
 Grid operators must provide RES producers with proof of initiation.
 The Landeshauptmann, the head of a state, is in charge of this system.
 Since October 2001, utilities have been required to report the production capacity of each listed power plant.
 In addition, the bill must provide information about the composition of the energy mix.
 (The percentage of energy is atomic, oil, coal, oil, biomass, wind, photovoltaic etc.).
 With the previous electricity law ElWOG, it was possible to hide the truth, for example by selling nuclear power to commercial customers and water use to households.
 Energy companies are now required to record calculations and information about their energy mix.
 This information must be verified by a chartered accountant.
 The energy control agency Energie Control GmbH oversees the process of issuing certificates of origin.